Radiation Therapy

 - Skin changes

-- Hair loss (when radiation is applied to the head)
+- Hair loss (when radiation is applied to the head but may also occur in other parts of the body)

 There is some risk that radiation may cause a second cancer to develop in a different area of the body years after treatment.
 However, The U.S. National Cancer Institute estimates that only about 8 percent of patients who undergo radiation develop this long-term side effect.